RookieOven/rookieoven/_posts/2016-04-29-punch-above-your-weight.md

   - award
   - Glasgow
 ---
 I think some people have a perception that RookieOven is a bit of a heavy weight.
 We have a stunning coworking space, our website is pretty nice, we've used an amazing photographer, we're active across social media and get a decent whack of press coverage.
-So obviously RookieOven has lots of resource, a lot of capital, public support and a maybe even a private backer with deep pockets.
-The reality is far from the truth.
+So obviously RookieOven has lots of resource, a lot of capital, public support and maybe even a private backer with deep pockets.
+That's not the case.
 RookieOven is entirely community led and has managed to do a lot for the Scottish startup community with very little resource.
 We really do punch above our weight and I hope it can serve as an example to others.

 ##What we've achieved